t1m4/python_template/README.md

 # Python template

 ## Default tools
 - Linters and formatters(black, flake8, autoflake, mypy, isort).
+Add ruff
+- Update Dockerfile python version and poetry version
 - Pytest and coverage libraries for testing.
 - Sphinx(WIP) - add for documendation.
+Or any other types of documentation

 ## Running applications